 Order Your Bees at Coastal

-Stop by your Northwest owned and operated Coastal to pre-order your bees by March 15, 2020.
-Choose either three pounds of honeybees with a queen in a separate cage, or just order one mated queen.
-Delivery will happen in April or May, depending on the weather.
-While you’re at the store, you’ll find all the gear to start and maintain your own hives.
+Stop by your West Coast-owned and operated Coastal to pre-order your bees by April 1, 2022.
+Delivery is scheduled for April or early May, weather permitting.
+While you're at the store, you'll find all the gear to start and maintain your own hives.

 Bees are interesting creatures that have been part of human existence for a very long time.